Nonstabilizerness Estimation using Graph Neural Networks: Conclusions

 In the first two classification tasks, the GNN model is trained on product-state quantum circuits.
 Compared to previous CNN-based approaches~\cite{mello2025retrieving}, the proposed GNN model achieves more robust generalization performance on circuits evolved under Clifford operations.
 Since the \texttt{CNOT} is a Clifford gate, Clifford-evolved circuits allow to test the generalization capabilities to entangled states.
 Our proposed data generation procedure includes not only stabilizer and highly magic states but also quantum states with low SRE values.
 This diversity is a fundamental feature of the dataset, as it prevents the problem from being defined on states that are easily separable.
 Additionally, we extended the analysis to circuits with different structure and high number of CNOT gates, as well as on circuits with higher number of qubits, where the GNN also exhibits robust performances.
 For the regression task, our GNN model provides more accurate SRE predictions than the Support Vector Regressor~\cite{lipardi2025study}, especially in terms of generalization to larger, previously unseen quantum circuits.
 By ablation of the graph representation and the GNN components that process the graph data, we show that the graph representation improves the model predictions.
 The impact of the graph representation is significantly relevant on random quantum circuit where circuit structures are quite different.
 Moreover, the experimental results show that the proposed GNN is a promising approach to predict SRE values measured on a given hardware platform.
 This is because the graph-based framework effectively accommodates the backend information of quantum devices.
 However, more extensive experiments involving tests on different quantum devices and noise models are necessary to thoroughly assess the capability of our GNN to predict the noisy SRE measurements on real quantum devices.

 To facilitate benchmarking and support advancements in this field, we release a comprehensive dataset of quantum circuits specifically designed for the nonstabilizerness estimation problem in those three formulations.
+We highlight that the GNN trained on a specific dataset is not capable of generalize to different circuit structures.
+However, the GNN trained on the dataset of random quantum circuits provides a useful baseline that allows to significantly reduce the size of the set of circuits to label to achieve a target level of predictive accuracy.